 What’s included in your shore excursion will vary based on the tour you book.
 At minimum, transportation and a tour guide is usually included.
 Most excursions will also include admission to the places you visit and use of whatever equipment is necessary for the tour, unless otherwise specified in the description.

 Many tours will also include a complimentary bottle of water or alcoholic drink (beer, rum punch, etc.).
 Some even include lunch.
-Keep in mind that while some tours provide a lunch stop, the food might be at your own expense.
+Keep in mind that while some tours provide a lunch stop, the meal itself might be at your own expense.

 Items that are not included are often food and drinks, any professional-type photos taken during the tour, and gratuities.
 We always have cash on hand to tip our bus drivers and tour guides for providing us a wonderful day ashore.